-Dr Peter K Petrov joined the Department of Materials at Imperial College London in February 2007.
+Dr Petrov holds MSc (Physics and Engineering) and PhD (Technical Sciences) from St Petersburg State Electrotechnical University (LETI), St Petersburg, Russia.
+He joined the Department of Materials at Imperial College London in February 2007.
 He moved to Imperial from the London South Bank University where, for almost a decade, he worked as Senior Research Scientist.
-Prior to his appointment at LSBU he worked in the Chalmers University of Technology (Gothenburg, Sweden).
+Prior to his appointment at LSBU, he worked at the Chalmers University of Technology (Gothenburg, Sweden).

-Dr. Petrov is internationally known for his research into functional oxide thin films, and microwave tuneable devices.
-Currently he leads EPSRC and EU sponsored projects and is involved as co-PI or Key Investigator in several other research projects aimed to develop nano-scale thin films and structures for solar energy harvesting and active plasmonic devices.
-Over the last five years, his research group of 2 PDRAs and 5 PhD and MSc students has developed the first ever thin TFBAR with electrical tuning of the resonance frequency; developed a method for the fabrication of ferroelectrics based multilayers with atomically sharp interfaces; fabricated ultra-thin BST layers with enormous tunability and antipolar switching behaviour; experimentally confirmed the negative capacitance in ferroelectrics based multilayers at room temperature.
+Dr Petrov is internationally known for his research into functional oxide thin films and microwave tunable devices.
+Currently, he leads EPSRC and EU sponsored projects and is involved as a co-PI or Key Investigator in several other research projects aimed to develop nano-scale thin films and structures for solar energy harvesting and active plasmonic devices.
+Over the last five years, his research group of 2 PDRAs and 5 PhD and MSc students has developed the first-ever thin TFBAR with the electrical tuning of the resonance frequency; developed a method for the fabrication of ferroelectrics based multilayers with atomically sharp interfaces; fabricated ultra-thin BST layers with enormous tunability and antipolar switching behaviour; experimentally confirmed the negative capacitance in ferroelectrics based multilayers at room temperature.